yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

 We recommend that readers familiarize themselves with these design areas, reviewing provided considerations and recommendations to better understand the consequences of encompassed decisions.

 ## Sustainability Design considerations for AKS workloads and clusters
- -  As your workload End2End architecture would typically include several Azure services (or 3rd party integration), Sustainability considerations for your AKS workloads (or applications), **should cover the All Key Sustainability Design Areas**
+ -  Sustainability considerations for your AKS workloads (or applications), **should cover the All Key Sustainability Design Areas**

  -  In practice, you should consider the hollistic lifecycle of your application, as Business requiements shape Workload design, which will inform cluster design